chmieladr/capture-the-flag-solutions/EE_CTF_2024/encoded_message/solution.md

 Difficulty: Medium

 ### 1. Open the provided program in Binary Ninja
-After that we want to look for the actual code of the program.
+After that, we want to look for the actual code of the program.
 Here are my findings:
 ```c
 080491d6  void* encode(char* arg1)
 080491ee      size_t eax = strlen(arg1)